 We’ve put together the following list of resources offering financial help for single parents.
 Find your financial lifeline.

 - Women, Infants, and Children (WIC) is a nutrition program run by the USDA.
 Eligibility is limited to low-income mothers and/or their children.
 To qualify, a mother must be pregnant, postpartum, or breastfeeding.
 Children are eligible up to age five.

 - The National School Lunch Program provides free and reduced-cost meals to children.
 They hand out applications to every child at the beginning of the school year, but parents can apply at any time.

-- Supplemental Nutrition Assistance Program (SNAP) delivers what were once called food stamps via a debit card system.
+- Supplemental Nutrition Assistance Program (SNAP) delivers what was once called food stamps via a debit card system.
 Participants get a SNAP card to use at grocery stores that accept SNAP.

 - The Emergency Food Assistance Program offers free food assistance to low-income single parents, families, and individuals.
 To be eligible, a family’s income cannot exceed the USDA’s federal guidelines.
 This can be a great resource for emergency help for single moms and dads.

 - Temporary Assistance for Needy Families (TANF) is what used to be known as “welfare.”
 Today, to receive any benefits, recipients must show that they’re actively taking specific actions.